 Are Cooperative Societies Challenging Government in Lagos’s Urban Development?

-For years, Lagos State has acknowledged a difficult truth: the city is growing faster than government alone can plan, fund, and service.
+For years, Lagos State has acknowledged a difficult truth: the city is growing faster than the government alone can plan, fund, and service.
 Infrastructure gaps, housing shortages, and urban sprawl have forced a quiet reordering of roles.

 Today, cooperative societies are stepping into a much larger role than before: moving beyond buying housing units to funding and shaping entire developments.